rfoel/bulma-toast/README.md

 ## Options

-The plugin comes with 5 options to be used as a JavaScript object:
+The plugin comes with the following options:

 - `message`: The actual message to be displayed.
 It can be a string, a template string, or a DOM node.
 [See examples](#examples).
+This is **required**.
 - `type`: Essentially a Bulma's css class.
 It can be `is-primary`, `is-link`, `is-info`, `is-success`, `is-warning`, `is-danger`, or any other custom class.
 Default is a whitesmoke background with dark text as shown [here](https://bulma.io/documentation/elements/notification).
 - `duration`: Duration of the notification in milliseconds.
 Default is `2000` milliseconds.
 - `position`: Position where the notification will be shown.
 The default is `top-right`, so if you want it to be on the top-left just add `top-left` to this option.
 The available options are: `top-left`, `top-center`, `top-right`, `center`, `bottom-left`, `bottom-center`, and `bottom-right`.